fjxmlinyang/yang-page/_pages/about.md

   - /about.html
 ---

-My name is Yang Lin.
-Welcome to my personal page!
+Welcome to Yang Lin‘s personal page!
 The page is recording what I interest in: making decisions under uncertainty.
 It includes some elements: stochastic optimization, risk, statistical learning theory, and machine learning model, etc. Also, some projects I have done.
-And?